rothgar/justingarrison.com/content/blog/2023-04-24-mastodon-is-doomed.md

 Mastodon is free and open source microblogging software that many people believe will be the next Twitter.
 Because it is open source and built on the [ActivityPub protocol](https://activitypub.rocks/) you can run your own instance or join one of the existing servers to find your community.
 The "fediverse" claims to be community owned, decentralized, and ad-free.
-It also lets you "own your own data" in direct oposition to the existing social media platforms.
+It also lets you "own your own data" in direct opposition to the existing social media platforms.

 The fediverse recently crossed [1,000,000,000 posts per month](https://fediverse.observer/stats)—more than 75% of which comes from Mastodon.